Welcome to Pinpoint!

 We recommend connecting Pinpoint to your calendar so that scheduled interviews are automatically entered into your calendar.
 This means you'll never miss an interview and a link to the candidate's details will be right there in the calendar appointment.

-By default, you'll be emailed each time a candidate submits an application to one of your jobs.
+By default, you'll receive notifications (via email and within the app) each time a candidate submits an application to one of your jobs.
 This may or may not be what you want.

 If your HR team plan on reviewing candidates first and then passing over the best one's to you, then you should turn off the 'New Application Submitted' email notification.
-You should then turn on 'Moved to Review' which means you'll get emailed whenever the HR team moves a candidate to the 'Review' stage, i.e. ready for you to review.
+You should then turn on a 'Moved to' stage notification which means you'll get emailed whenever the HR team moves a candidate to the that particular stage, such as a review stage, or an interview stage.

 Whether you've opted to receive notifications each time a candidate applies to one of your jobs, or whether you'll only get notified once your HR colleagues have moved someone to the review stage, the notification will contain a button that takes you straight to the candidate's profile where you can view their completed application form and resume.